Why ad podding is the future of CTV

 One of the key benefits of ad podding is the cost savings.
 By bundling multiple slots into one pod request, you can greatly reduce queries per second (QPS), which in turn drives costs down.
 As opposed to sending out four individual ad slot bid requests, publishers can send one pod request with four available slots.

 Ad podding also grants more control to publishers by letting them set targeting parameters and attribute different values to different ad slots to improve their monetization strategy.
 After all, some slots are worth more than others, so they shouldn’t all be priced the same.
 Thanks to the more-granular control, per-pod bidding greatly increases eCPMs for publishers.
-In fact, Smaato (now part of Verve Group) recently published a report on global digital advertising trends, finding that eCPMs for podded inventory were more than triple those of non-podded inventory.
+In fact, Smaato (now part of Verve) recently published a report on global digital advertising trends, finding that eCPMs for podded inventory were more than triple those of non-podded inventory.
 In parallel, marketers gain better transparency and can make informed decisions over which slot to bid on within a pod, as well as gain more control over their ad placement in a given ad break.

 Aside from this, ad pods also give marketers the opportunity to bid on more than one slot per pod.
 This helps drive demand for publishers, while also giving marketers a better opportunity to get their creative in the pod.
 In other words, per-pod bidding means better monetization opportunities for publishers and greater bidding efficiency for marketers — a jointly beneficial scenario that moves OTT advertising toward a more sustainable future.